 This program serves managers who want to know how to apply information technology and information systems to solve important problems in organizations.
 It also serves system analysts and designers with computer science backgrounds who need to understand the broader role of information systems in organizations.
 The program prepares students to integrate information systems and business processes as project managers and ultimately as CIO.

-The School of Business and Economics is committed to providing and applied, experiential and collaborative learning environment in which business and Christian faith, ethics and character are integrated.
+The School of Business and Economics is committed to providing an applied, experiential and collaborative learning environment in which business and Christian faith, ethics and character are integrated.
 Graduates will have competence in the core business and technology disciplines and the ability to apply this knowledge to business problems with sensitivity to the business environment.

-- Provide values-based leadership in the planning, development and management of information systems.
+- Provide values-based leadership in the planning, development, and management of information systems.